 While popcorn ceiling used to be a hot design feature for homes, today it is one of the most dreaded features out there.
 Not only is it dated, but it’s also incredibly hard and messy to remove.
-Whether you want to hide popcorn ceilings or you simply want a change from the ordinary, consider the ease and simplicity of glue-on ceiling tiles.
+Whether you want to hide popcorn ceilings or you simply want a change from the ordinary, consider the ease and simplicity of ceiling tiles.
+Use this guide to help you install glue-on ceiling tiles without complications.

 Prepare Your Ceiling

 To get your ceiling ready for the ceiling tiles, turn off the electricity to any ceiling light fixtures you might have in the room and remove them.
 Next, use a vacuum or broom to remove any spider webs from the ceiling, and use a damp cloth to take off any dirt or dust.

 Once your ceiling is clean and dry, measure the length of each wall in your room and mark the midpoint on the ceiling.
 Then, create a chalk line to connect the parallel walls.
 The spot where the line crosses is the center of the room.
 Use a carpenter’s square to make sure your crossed lines make a 45-degree angle.
 If it doesn’t, you’ll need to chalk the lines again.